Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Clear separation between historical and real-time data handling simplifies the code
 - When appending data, ensure timestamps are properly handled to avoid duplicates
 - NaN values in trade exit updates need special handling to avoid comparison errors
+- Implementing both memory and disk caching provides a balance of speed and persistence
+- Cache invalidation strategies are crucial for maintaining data consistency
+- Proper error handling in data operations prevents cascading failures

 ## Development Workflow